Read John Rawls with voice, context, and method in the same frame.

 - Strongest objection: Keep whether idealized fairness can guide real institutions marked by history, domination, and non-ideal bargaining power visible instead of smoothing it into admiration.

-The through-line is Original position, Veil of ignorance, Difference principle, and Overlapping consensus.
+The most reusable handles on John Rawls include Original position, Veil of ignorance, Difference principle, and Overlapping consensus.

 - Which distinction inside John Rawls is easiest to miss when the topic is explained too quickly?